Frequently asked questions

 Can technology help?

 The development of technologies like voice recognition and spell checking can be extremely helpful to dyslexics.
-At least three dyslexic D. Phil students in our lab, who each had to write a lengthy thesis to get their doctorates, can vouch for the benefits of technology!
+At least three dyslexic PhD students in our lab, who each had to write a lengthy thesis to get their doctorates, can vouch for the benefits of technology!

 Touch type, reading and spelling: